Skip to main content

 Previewing before you run

-Three toolbar actions run against the deployment without actually deploying:
+Several toolbar actions run against the deployment without actually deploying:

 • What If.
 Preview of what the deployment would do.

 • Database Snapshot.
 Compare the deployment's items against the current database state.
+You're prompted for the database to compare against, and each row's status shows whether it matches, has changed, is new, or can't be compared.

 Reading the deployment grid